askeksa/Oidos/README.md

 music.
 The `OidosConvert` program outputs some statistics about the music which can be used to guide this process:

+**Memory**: The memory needed to store precomputed sound for this instrument.
+For each tone an instrument is played with, the sound is precomputed at the length of the longest note played by the instrument.
+Thus, the memory requirement is proportional to the product of these 2 factors:
+- The number of different tones the instrument is played with
+- The longest note played by the instrument

+The memory for precomputed sound is reused for every instrument.
+The maximum memory used for all instruments is printed at the end.

 **Burden**: The total computation time requirements of all tracks using this instrument.
 The time requirement is a product of these 4 factors:
 - The value of the *modes* parameter